thirumurthis/Learnings/helm/helm_objects_details.md

  - In this case we have to use some file with configuration.

 - Under the example1 folder, create `config.toml`, and include some content, say my-config. (don't create inside chart folder)
-- in the template folder you can create a Config.yaml file, and read the contents from the `config.toml`
+- in the template folder you can create a Config.yaml file, and read the contents from the `config.toml` - works only for toml file
    - with below approach only files from the chart folder can be accessed, any files within template folder cannot be accessed.
 ```
 apiVersion: v1